FlorinChess/geolocation-api/README.md

 ### `GET /route`

-This request generates a route from the node with ID `from` to the node with ID `to`.
+This request generates a route starting from the node with ID `from` to the node with ID `to`.

 **Parameters:**
 - `from`: start node ID